-An overheated phone might seem alarming, but it usually isn’t cause for concern.
-It’s a fairly simple issue to resolve with a few easy steps.
+There are a number of reasons for an overheated phone, so it’s important to think through them and figure out what might be causing it so you can ensure that it’s performing well and will last you longer.
 Read on to learn some of the most common reasons your phone gets hot, how to troubleshoot an overheated phone, and how to prevent overheating in the first place.

-Various factors might cause a phone to get hot.
-Understanding the different causes for an overheated phone—like the temperature outside or your phone’s battery—can help you fix the problem and prevent it in the future.
+We explain the different causes for an overheated phone to help you understand the problem and prevent it in the future.

-If you’ve ever left your phone out on a sunny day, you’ve likely already witnessed how quickly the sun’s UV rays can cause it to overheat.
+If you’ve ever left your phone out on a sunny day, you may have been shocked to find out it was very hot to the touch.
 Direct sunlight is a common culprit of an overheated phone—so cover your phone from the sun while you’re outdoors.

 Aside from prolonged, direct contact with the sun, your phone might also overheat after sitting in a warm environment for long periods of time, such as in your car on a hot summer day.